Defending Our Rights: Protect Aotearoa

 Infrastructure Funding and Financing Amendment Bill – Growth Today, Burden Tomorrow?

-This Bill expands levy powers, embeds infrastructure debt into water charges, and allows repayment periods of up to 50 years.
-It shifts long-term financial risk from the state to landholders and future homeowners.
+Key concerns include expanded levy powers, infrastructure debt recovery through water charges, repayment periods of up to 50 years, reduced affordability safeguards, and the transfer of long-term financial obligations to landowners, ratepayers, and future homeowners.

 “Infrastructure must serve communities — not bind them to hidden debt.” – Ukes Baha